curr0250/MemoryGame/README.md

 ## Usage

 The timer will start as soon as the game is loaded.
 Click on 2 card to see if the match.
 If they do not match, the cards will flip back over.
-If they do match,the card will change colors and stay visible.
+If they do match, the card will change colors and stay visible.
 Continue until all cards pairs are matched.

+## Dependencies

+* jQuery
+* fontawesome

 ## Built With